Home Remedies For Chigger Bites & Prevention Tips

 Why This Works

 Oatmeal plays an important role in dermatology and is used for treating various inflammatory skin conditions like acne, pruritusi An unpleasant, irritating sensation, often caused by dry skin, that makes you want to scratch. , and atopic dermatitisi A long-term allergic, inflammatory skin condition that causes itchy, red, swollen, and cracked skin. .
-This is mainly due to its powerful anti-inflammatory and antioxidant properties, which make it one of the best options to treat chigger bites (17), (18).
+This is mainly due to its powerful anti-inflammatory and antioxidant properties (21), (22).
+These properties may also help soothe the inflammation and redness linked to chigger bites.

 11. Coconut Oil